vikingdata/articles/databases/mysql/Mysql_timezone.md

 	* For selects, when the time zone changes, the date follows the time zone change, because its uses its UTC time and gets converted to local time.
         * @t apparently gets converted to a hard date.
-    * It is good to be aware now() behaves differently that inserting a hard date into a timezone field.
+    * It is good to be aware inserting now() behaves differently than inserting a hard date into a timezone field.
 In general, never set a hard date for a timestamp.

 * also